FreeOurKnowledge/website/_posts/2021-07-30-no-free-view-no-review.md

 ---
 layout: post
 title: No Free View?
 No Review!
-subtitle: Pledge to avoid serving as peer reviewers for venues that do not make publicly available the research that you review
+subtitle: Pledge to avoid serving as peer reviewer for venues that do not make publicly available the research you review and instead prioritise open-access venues in how you allocate your reviewing time and organizational efforts
 gh-repo: freeourknowledge/website
 cover-img: /assets/img/nfvnr-logo.png
 thumbnail-img: /assets/img/nfvnr-banner.png